mp-se/brewlogger/README.md

 - 0.7.0 First stable testing version

+- 0.8.0 Updated with new features
+  - Feature: Refactored user interface to avoid data fetching, this will also allow for multiple devices interacting with the API's
+  - Feature: Added support for pour data from Kegmon as well as fetching batches from Brewlogger (a must if pour storing is used)
+  - Feature: Added sorting of lists in UI to easier find what you are looking for.
+  - Bug: Caching of data from brewfather was invalidated to quickly
+  - Feature: Adding option to disable individual pour records
+  - Bug: Fixed problem with not beeing able to create a batch without connected gravity device.
+  - Feature: Refactor mDNS repeater to use AVAHI driver instead. mDNS container will now scan and store results in the Redis Cache.
+  - Bug: Not able to store changes when a record has just been created.

 ## Installation

 Installation requires a docker runtime (or k8s) where a stack can be deployed (a stack is a set of docker containers).
 I personally use portainer which is an excellent management software for containers.